As regular as clockwork with the best gastrointestinal cat food from Untamed

 Smaller and more frequent portions of good-quality animal protein are the best way to ensure your cat’s digestive system stays healthy.

-Fat is your kitty’s primary source of energy, delivering twice as many calories per gramme as protein or carbohydrates.
+Coupled with protein, fat is a viable source of energy, delivering twice as many calories per gramme as carbohydrates.

 Animal fat also delivers essential fatty acids, such as: